-Broadcast content should not actively promote serious illegal, dangerous or antisocial behaviour - including violence, sexual violence, suicide, serious crime or substance abuse - taking into account the context, and the audience's ability to exercise choice and control.
+Broadcast content should not actively promote serious illegal, dangerous or serious antisocial behaviour - including violence, sexual violence, suicide, serious crime or substance abuse - taking into account the context, and the audience's ability to exercise choice and control.

-- 3.1 Broadcasters should exercise care and discretion to ensure any depiction of, or reference to, these types of behaviour, especially if it is likely to incite or encourage that behaviour: - is justified by the context (see guideline 1.1) - is justified in the public interest, in news, current affairs and factual content, and does not include an unreasonable or unnecessary degree of graphic detail, particularly when children are likely to be watching or listening - carries an audience advisory where appropriate, which may include helpline information (see guidelines 1.6-1.8) - is classified carefully, in the case of on-screen content (see guideline 1.3) - is scheduled responsibly (see guidelines 1.11-1.14). - 3.2 Context is crucial in assessing the programme's likely practical effect, including the nature of the content and the level of public interest.
+- 3.1 Broadcasters should exercise care and discretion to ensure any depiction of, or reference to, these types of behaviour, especially if it is likely to incite or encourage that behaviour: - is justified by the context (see guideline 1.1) - is justified in the public interest, in news, current affairs and factual content, and does not include an unreasonable or unnecessary degree of graphic detail, particularly when children are likely to be watching or listening - carries an audience advisory symbol where appropriate, which may include helpline information (see guidelines 1.6-1.8) - is classified carefully, in the case of on screen contenttelevision programming (see guideline 1.3) - is scheduled responsibly (see guidelines 1.11-1.14). - 3.2 Context is crucial in assessing the programme's likely practical effect, including the nature of the content and the level of public interest. - 3.3 The level of editorial control of the broadcaster over programme content will be an important consideration when assessing complaints under this standard.
+For example, broadcasters exercise no (or little) editorial control over content screened on foreign pass-through channels.